axcore/aotearoa/README.md

 The ponga fence has been given 'use_texture_alpha = "clip"'

+*green_shovel.lua*

+Fixed Minetest crash when falling nodes like sand and gravel fall on a decoration

 *node_defs.lua*

 Fixed invalid values for the inventory image in various generic sapling functions